 Teach Your Children About Martin Luther King Jr. & the Civil Rights Movement

 There are so many resources available.
-But I think the most important thing for kids to realize is that while the Civil Rights Movement did accomplish much, the work of it is not finished.
-There is still much to do to ensure equality and justice for all in our country.
+But I think the most important thing for kids to realize is that while the Civil Rights Movement did accomplish much, its work is not finished.
+There is still much to do to ensure equality and justice in our country.

-Here are some wonderful ideas about inviting racial justice into our homes.
+- Here are some fantastic ideas about inviting racial justice into our homes.

 Attend an Event

-The MLK Committee of El Paso is hosting this celebration entitled “It Starts With Me: Spreading Hope, Courage, and Unity” at Mt.
-Zion Baptist Church with guest speaker Rabbi Ben Zeidman.
+The MLK Committee of El Paso is hosting this celebration entitled “Mission Possible: Protecting Freedom, Justice, and Democracy in the Spirit of Nonviolence 365,” at Temple Mt.
+Sinai, 4408 N. Stanton St. 79902.
 Get more details here.